mo-johnmo/documentation-example/doc/index.rst

 John's helpful Sphinx -> GitHub pages example
 =============================================

-Come in, what seems to be the problem?
+The riddle of the Sphinx!

 .. toctree::
    :maxdepth: 3